SakshamGoel5/Veersa_Bit-wizzard/README.md

 │   └── index.html            # BMI calculator web page
 │
 ├── /about_us_page/           # About Us section
-│   └── index.html            # Info about the MediHub platform
+│   └── index.html            # Info about the Pulse Health platform
 │
 ├── /scripts/                 # JavaScript files for maps, hospital search, etc.
 │   └── map.js                # Handles hospital search and map logic
 │
-│
-├── /styles/                  #CSS
-│   └── main.css
+├── /styles/                  # CSS styling for the app │   └── main.css
 │
 ├── README.md                 # Project documentation
 └── ...

 ### Map Integration
 The Nearby Hospitals feature utilizes the Google Maps API to provide users with a visual representation of hospitals and clinics in their vicinity.
 Here’s how it works: